wbsg-uni-mannheim/PyDI/docs/wiki/EntityMatching.md

 ### One-to-one matching

 Enforce one-to-one constraint: each entity matches at most one other entity.
+PyDI provides three algorithms with different optimization strategies.

-Greedy matching:
+#### Greedy One-to-One Matching

+Iteratively selects the highest-scoring correspondence first.
+Sorts all correspondences by similarity score and picks matches from highest to lowest, skipping pairs where either entity is already matched.

+Fast heuristic that prioritizes high scores but doesn't guarantee the best overall solution.
+High-scoring matches chosen early may block better combinations later.

+**Use when:** You have large datasets (thousands of correspondences), speed is critical, or similarity scores clearly distinguish good matches from bad ones.

 ```python
 from PyDI.entitymatching import GreedyOneToOneMatchingAlgorithm